Creating a release

 "Re-triggering" a Release

-objects create workloads with a finite lifecycle.
-Once created, a Release
+Release objects create workloads with a finite lifecycle.
+Once created, a Release object’s spec field cannot be modified.

-To "re-trigger" a release, create a new instance of the desired Release
+To "re-trigger" a release, create a new instance of the desired Release object using the same values in the spec field.

 Creating multiple Release objects for the same snapshot can result in duplicate actions taken during the release process.